Liquid gold! The origin of the brand Yamazaki and why it is whisky collectors’ hot preference

 A departure from the usual spicy note, Yamazaki Bourbon Barrel has a sticky sweet flavour of caramelised cinnamon and vanilla ice cream, this is balanced by a sharp citric freshness, which comes as a happy surprise.

-If you are new to the world of Japanese single malt, you could try the 12-year-old Yamazaki whisky, which is readily available at USD 150 (Rs 12,344).
+If you are new to the world of Japanese single malt, you could try the 12-year-old Yamazaki whisky, which is readily available at USD 150.

 Why is Yamazaki coveted by every whisky purist?

-Smooth indulgence and perfection in every sip, the Yamazaki 55 was auctioned recently at Sotheby’s for USD 780,000 (Rs 605,16690).
+Smooth indulgence and perfection in every sip, the Yamazaki 55 was auctioned recently at Sotheby’s for USD 780,000.
 The reason Japanese whisky, especially Yamazaki, is a coveted spirit to possess is that around 70 types of Yamazaki whisky are blended into seven types of stills and five types of casks.
 Two distinct methods of fermentation are used to create a unique texture and flavour.

 Apart from the precision and technique-oriented distillation process, utmost care is taken to source exotic ingredients like a special semi-soft crystal-clear water from Ojira Rivera, which is naturally filtered for 10-15 years before reaching the river.
 Factors like these add to the mystique and allure of a bottle of this whisky.